The Microscopy and Imaging Core Facility

 Equipment maintenance and upgrade

-The MIC operates several confocal laser scanning microscopes optimized for various applications: a Zeiss LSM 780 inverted for high-resolution confocal microscopy of both live and fixed fluorescently labelled cells and tissues; a Zeiss 510 inverted for high-resolution confocal imaging of fixed specimens; and a Zeiss LSM 510 NLO for two-photon imaging of live tissue sections and live animals.
+The MIC operates several confocal laser scanning microscopes optimized for various applications: a Zeiss LSM 780 inverted for high-resolution confocal microscopy of both live and fixed fluorescently labelled cells and tissues; a Zeiss 510 inverted for high-resolution confocal imaging of fixed specimens; during 2015, the aging LSM 510 point-scanning confocal microscope was replaced by a new-generation point-scanning confocal, the LSM 710 for two-photon imaging of live tissue sections and live animals.
 During the summer of 2013, the MIC acquired a Nikon inverted microscope platform with all the required accessories to implement a high-resolution, ultra-fast imaging platform using spinning disc confocal scanning, and a high sensitivity camera.
-This high-end instrument also is capable of providing Total Internal Reflection (TIRF) microscopy as well as direct Stochastic Optical Reconstruction Microscopy or dSTORM.
+This high-end instrument is also capable of providing Total Internal Reflection (TIRF) microscopy as well as direct Stochastic Optical Reconstruction Microscopy or dSTORM.
 A sub-resolution microscope with a home-built Photo-Activation Localization Microscope (PALM) is also available at the MIC.
-Two high-end wide-field fluorescence microscopes were installed after our move to PNRC II.
-In addition, a fluorescence stereo microscope is also available in the MICs equipment portfolio.
-The aging LSM 510 point-scanning confocal microscope will be replaced with a new-generation point-scanning confocal, the LSM 710, during February, 2015.
+In addition, two high-end wide-field fluorescence microscopes are available, as is a fluorescence stereo microscope.

 User training and support

 After counseling on specimen preparation and staining, each user receives hands-on training on the light microscope required for the project.
 The training covers the principles of fluorescence microscopy, confocal imaging, and optimum operation of the hardware platform and is followed by periodic refreshers at the user’s request or when the MIC's staff feel that the equipment is not being used optimally.
-When necessary, hands-on training in sample preparation is provided in the MIC’s labs such that postdoctoral fellows are adequately trained in optimal sample preparation.
+When necessary, hands-on training in sample preparation is provided in the MIC’s labs so that postdoctoral fellows are adequately trained in optimal sample preparation.
+Individual training in tissue handling and sample preparation is offered by MIC staff upon request.

-The MIC operates a data-analysis center with three high-end workstations and image-processing software environments (Metamorph, Volocity, Imaris, and Zeiss AIM).
-At the users’ request, we provide training and support for each software package and, when required, custom macros and high-throughput image analysis solutions.
+The MIC operates a data-analysis center with three high-end workstations and image-processing software environments (Metamorph, Volocity, Imaris, and Zeiss AIM, Image J, and Fiji).
+At the user's request, we provide training and support for each software package and, when required, custom macros and high-throughput image analysis solutions.
 The facility offers extensive data-storage services with an enterprise-level file server and a data-backup system.
-The infrastructure is used to safeguard images and move data from the facility to each user's location on campus.
+The infrastructure is used to safeguard images and move data from the facility to each user's location on the NIH campus.

 The MIC develops methods for novel microscopy and image-processing techniques when the need arises.
-Recently, a single-molecule imaging platform was implemented, and Vincent Schram developed software required for imaging and analysis.
+For example, a single-molecule imaging platform was implemented, and Vincent Schram developed software required for imaging and analysis.
 Similar methods-development efforts will be undertaken according to Institute needs and availability of funds.
-We actively entertain such requests.
+The MIC actively entertains such requests.

-Chip Dye recently set up the required techniques for EM-immunohistochemistry and dual immunolabeling to simultaneously image two separate antigens at EM resolutions and is using LUXFilm EM grids, which provide a view of the entire specimen and are crucial for imaging large structures, tracing features, searching for special details, and tomography imaging.
+Chip Dye recently set up the required techniques for EM immuno-histochemistry and dual immuno-labeling to simultaneously image two separate antigens at EM resolution; he is using LUXFilm EM grids, which provide a view of the entire specimen and are crucial for imaging large structures, tracing features, searching for special details, and tomography imaging.
 The MIC also implemented a digital archive of all EM images and parameters, which is available online to investigators.
 Dye is expected to incorporate cryo-EM techniques and tomography in his repertoire.

 The MIC currently serves over 100 scientists associated with 41 NICHD principal investigators (PIs) and three PIs of sister Institutes within the campus.
 On any given week, approximately 10 separate users spend half a day or more on the MIC's microscopes.
 Since its creation in 2004, usage has resulted in more than 120 publications, many of which were co-authored by Core personnel.
 For a full list of publications made possible through use of the MIC's facilities, go to https://science.nichd.nih.gov/confluence/display/mic/Publications.